Starlink is SpaceX's 30.000-satellite low earth orbit constellation to provide global broadband Internet access.

 The second generation of Starlink satellites are significantly larger and more capable compared to those of the first generation.

 Reportedly these satellites will have a length of 7 m and width of 3.5 m and a mass of about 1200 kg.
 This makes Starship the only launch vehicle for the second generation satellites.
-Earlier smaller satellites were envisaged which could have also been launched on Falcon-9 rockets.
+Earlier smaller satellites, fitting either to the 1st genaeration form factor or a double first generation form factore were envisaged which can also been launched on Falcon-9 rockets.

 Note: The satellites are designated with individual non-consecutive numbers.
 Due to this and the large number of satellite, on this website the satellites will be designated by a prefix flight number and a number in catalog order to keep the lists manageable.
 Individual proper names are given in parantheses.